 Itinerant artists, traveling ideas

 During the Renaissance, the Spanish empire also extended throughout Western Europe.
-The dominant ruling family during this time was that of the Hapsburgs, including the powerful Charles V, who became Holy Roman Emperor after the death of Ferdinand and Isabella in 1516, and was succeeded by his equally influential son Philip II in 1556.
+The dominant ruling family during this time was that of the Hapsburgs, including the powerful Charles V, who became Holy Roman Emperor in 1516 after the death of Ferdinand and Isabel, and was succeeded by his equally influential son Philip II in 1556.
 Given Spain’s political reach in Europe, it is not surprising that Spanish Renaissance art displays influences from Flanders and Italy.
 Artists from around Europe traveled to the Iberian Peninsula to seek favor with the Spanish court, and artworks flowing in from other parts of the empire influenced artists already working in Spain.

-During the fifteenth century, prior to and during the reign of Ferdinand and Isabella, the influence of Flanders was felt most strongly.
+During the fifteenth century, prior to and during the reign of Ferdinand and Isabel, the influence of Flanders was felt most strongly.
 Artists like Bartolmé Bermejo and Fernando Gallego exemplify what is referred to as the Hispano-Flemish style, or the combination of Spanish and Flemish elements.
 In Bermejo’s Santo Domingo de Silos, for instance, the saint sits on an elaborate throne wearing golden robes executed in great detail.
 Like many Flemish paintings of this period, the work is a feast for the eyes with its ornateness, opulence, and attention to detail.
 The saint’s crumpled drapery also reveals Flemish influences.

 Northern Renaissance paintings, tapestries, and other kinds of artworks bought by wealthy Spanish collectors also influenced art in Spain.
 Prints (for instance, engravings by Northern Renaissance artists such as Albrecht Dürer or Martin Schonguaer) circulated throughout Spain and influenced artists like Bermejo.
 Some of the most famous Flemish painters traveled to Spain or had their works collected by Spanish patrons.
 Jan van Eyck journeyed to the Iberian Peninsula in 1428–29.
 He and Rogier van der Weyden, and many other Flemish painters also regularly sent paintings to patrons in Spain.
 Spanish royalty collected many well-known paintings at this time (many of which are now on view in the Museo del Prado in Madrid), including Hieronymous Bosch’s Garden of Earthly Delights, Dürer’s 1498 Self Portrait, and Titian’s Bacchanal of the Andrians, which also influenced courtly tastes and the direction of Spanish art.

 Italian artistic ideas and motifs are also noticeable in Spanish painting and sculpture.
 These influences can be seen in works like Berruguete’s Beheading of the Baptist from c.
 1490 in the parish church of Santa Maria del Campo, in which the black-and-white tiled floor recedes into the background, creating illusionistic sense of space, complete with classicizing architectural elements—all of which are hallmarks of the Italian Renaissance.
-Nevertheless, the complex nature of Spanish art is simultaneously revealed in this painting, because it also includes Hispano-Flemish characteristics like the stylized drapery.
+Nevertheless, the complex nature of Spanish art is simultaneously revealed in this painting, because it also includes “Hispano-Flemish” characteristics like the stylized drapery.